 - Comprehensive vision screenings with glasses dispensed as needed

-Not only will the clinic serve our students, but will also be open to our community members.
-We will offer some early morning hours as well as some late afternoon hours to help accommodate all of our community.
+Not only does the clinic serve our students, but is also open to our community members.
+We offer some early morning hours as well as some late afternoon hours to help accommodate all of our community.

 ALL students attending the district are eligible to enroll in the School Based Health Center.
 If your child does not have insurance, please contact the Wellness Clinic for more information on ARKids First.
 If you already have an insurance provide, we will be happy to work with them to see that your child gets the best care.
 We are NOT trying to replace your regular source of health care.

-Enrollment packets will be sent home with your child.
+Enrollment packets have been sent home with your child.
 We would ask that you fill them out and send them back to your child's school or the Wellness Clinic as soon as possible.
 Parent consent IS REQUIRED, except in situationsnoted on the Parent Consent forms, before your child can be seen.

 Please contact your SCHC Coordinator, Carmel Perry, for further information about health services available to you and your child.
 You are welcome to call the office anytime at 1-479-846-4211 ext.
 3307